afrittoli/events-in-cicd/events-in-cicd.md

 ### Charter

-> Research how events can be used to advance CI/CD systems as a common format for integration, to drive decoupled, resilient and scalable architectures.
+> Research how events can be used to advance CI/CD systems

+* as a common format for integration
+* to drive decoupled, resilient and scalable architectures

 (provisional)